Hello Time Bomb

 Hello Time Bomb is a song by Canadian alternative rock group Matthew Good Band.
-It was released in September 1999 as the lead single from their third studio album, Beautiful Midnight.
-The song was voted as the second best song of 1999 by readers of music magazine Chart.
-The song was nominated for Best Single at the 2000 Juno Awards.
-It also is the band's highest charting single in the U.S., peaking at 34 on the U.S. Billboard Alternative Airplay.
-Between 1995 and 2016, it was the fourth most played song by a Canadian artist on rock radio stations in Canada.
-It is considered to be one of the band's signature songs.
+It was released in 1999 as the lead single from their third studio album, Beautiful Midnight.
+The song was voted as the second best song of 1999 by readers of music magazine Chart and was nominated for Best Single at the 2000 Juno Awards.
+Commercially, the song peaked at number three on the Canadian RPM Rock Report and number 34 on the US Billboard Modern Rock Tracks chart, becoming Matthew Good's only charting hit in the United States.
+Between 1995 and 2016, it was the fourth-most-played song by a Canadian artist on rock radio stations in Canada.

 Song information

-Good mentions that he wrote the song quickly on an old acoustic guitar at a friend's place.
+Matthew Good mentions that he wrote the song quickly on an old acoustic guitar at a friend's place.

 Sometimes the unexpected happens.
 Years ago I had a day off during the making of Beautiful Midnight.
 Two friends had dropped by my place to get me, as we were going out.
 While sitting there, we somehow got into a discussion about writing quick songs about nothing.
 So I picked up this crappy old classical guitar that belonged to my ex-girlfriend and proceeded to play do-do-do-do-do…click-click-click-click-click-click-click-click-click-click-click-click-click-click…do-do-do-do-do.
 And then the words came – 'I found me a reason, so check me tomorrow, we'll see if I'm leaking, push and push and push till it hurts ...'

 In about 45 minutes I had what would basically be Hello Time Bomb, which later that night I quickly recorded onto a cassette and we tracked the very next day.